yabusygin/netlab-tftp/README.md

-TFTP Server for Networking Labs
+TFTP Service for Networking Labs
 ================================

-A simple TFTP server for networking labs.
+A simple TFTP service for networking labs.
 It is based on the [pghalliday-docker/tftp][pghalliday-docker/tftp] project.

-The server is configured for read-only access.
+The service is configured for read-only access.

 [pghalliday-docker/tftp]: https://github.com/pghalliday-docker/tftp

 Basic Usage
 -----------

-Start the server:
+Start the service:

 ```sh
 docker compose up --detach
 ```

-Stop the server:
+Stop the service:

 ```sh
 docker compose down